xfsctl(3) — Linux manual page

 XFS_IOC_FSSETDM_BY_HANDLE

-These are all interfaces that are used to implement
+These are all interfaces that are used to implement various

-various libhandle functions (see open_by_handle(3)).
-They
+libhandle functions (see open_by_handle(3)).
+They are all

-directly by applications.
-XFS_IOC_FSSETDM_BY_HANDLE is
+applications.
+XFS_IOC_FSSETDM_BY_HANDLE is not supported

-not supported as of Linux 5.5.
+as of Linux 5.5.

 Filesystem Operations